davidycliao/legisCrawler/README.md

 # Install the dependencies from `requirements.txt` using `pip` methond.
 pip install -r requirements.txt
 ```

-- When **legisCrawler** is running, you will be asked which term (2nd - 10th) you would like to scrape (please, type digit number from 2 o 10).
-Then **legisCrawler** will automatically create a folder to restoring the parliamentary questions by the individual legislators.
+- When **legisCrawler** is running, you will be asked which term (2nd - 10th) you would like to scrape (please, type digit number from 2 to 10).
+Then **legisCrawler** will automatically create a folder to restore the retrieval of parliamentary questions by the individual legislators.

 ## Workflow in the **legisCrawler**